ahill6/fss16adh/read/week1-from-list.md

 ##Antonio Filieri, Carlo Ghezzi, Alberto Leva, and Martina Maggio.
 2011.
 Self-adaptive software meets control theory: A preliminary approach supporting reliability requirements.
 In Proceedings of the 2011 26th IEEE/ACM International Conference on Automated Software Engineering (ASE '11).
 IEEE Computer Society, Washington, DC, USA, 283-292.
 DOI=http://dx.doi.org/10.1109/ASE.2011.6100064

 ### ii.
 Keywords
-ii1: Discrete Time Markov Chain (DTMC) -
+ii1: Discrete Time Markov Chain (DTMC) - A Markov Chain is a particular way of modeling random behavior between different states.
+One which operates over discrete time means precisely that the time variable is discrete (i.e. events occur at distinct points in time/at given intervals).
+This is sometimes contrasted with a "Markov Process" or Continuous Time Markov Chain.

-ii2: Probabilistic Computational Tree Logic (PCTL) -
+ii2: Probabilistic Computational Tree Logic (PCTL) - A tree-based logic model that allows for probabilistic transition between states.
+Often used for formal verification and similar problems.

-ii3: Finite State Machine (FSM) -
+ii3: Finite State Machine (FSM) - An abstraction of a computational machine which has a set of states and a transition function to move from one state to another.
+In the case of this paper, the addition of randomness (DTMC) makes the machine non-deterministic.

-ii4: Dynamic System -
+ii4: Dynamic System - A system with sensitive dependence on an input (most often time).
+Generally this means that a slight pertubation at a given point can result in radically different behavior.

 ### iii.
 A Few Notes
 iii1: Motivation - This paper suggests a new means of creating self-adaptive software that can maintain compliance with a given (possibly changing) set of reliability requirements within a limited setting.